1Password/solutions/migration/cleanup-scripts/README.md

 There may be other criteria that you can use to determine which duplicates should be removed.

 > **Warning**
->
 > This script should be run by a member of the Owners group of your 1Password account.

-Once you have identified canadidates for removmal, you can copy the UUIDs of those vaults into a separate file containing only a list of linebreak-delimited vault UUIDS for further processing, such as by the [add_vault_prefix.py](#add_vault_prefixpy) script, or a script of your own.
+Once you have identified candidates for removmal, you can copy the UUIDs of those vaults into a separate file containing only a list of linebreak-delimited vault UUIDS for further processing, such as by the [add_vault_prefix.py](#further-investigate-or-delete-potential-duplicate-vaults-with-add_vault_prefixpy) script, or a script of your own.
 That list should be formatted as:

 ```
 wupizr5o5z4vrehdjsaaicr2cu